 Ronald D. Liebowitz became Brandeis University’s ninth president on July 1, 2016.
-The former president of Middlebury College, Liebowitz is a recognized administrative leader in higher education whose academic scholarship centers on political geography, Russia and higher education.
-He succeeds Interim President Lisa M. Lynch, provost and the Maurice B. Hexter Professor of Social and Economic Policy.
+The former president of Middlebury College, Liebowitz is a recognized administrative leader in higher education, whose academic scholarship centers on political geography, Russia, and higher education.

-The New York City native served as president of Middlebury from 2004-15.
-In all, he spent 32 years on the faculty as a professor of geography and Russian studies at the liberal arts college in Vermont, including seven as provost, from 1997-2004.
+The New York City native served as president of Middlebury from 2004 to 2015.
+In all, he spent 32 years on the faculty of the liberal arts college in Vermont.

-Liebowitz, 59, earned a BA in economics and geography from Bucknell University, and a doctorate in geography from Columbia University.
-His scholarship has focused on fiscal federalism, intraregional economic relations and the nationality question in the former Soviet Union.
-He has received a number of research grants, including from the National Council for Soviet and East European Research, the Kennan Institute/Woodrow Wilson Center, the Social Science Research Council and IREX (the International Research and Exchanges Board).
+Liebowitz earned a BA in economics and geography from Bucknell University, and a doctorate in geography from Columbia University.
+His scholarship has focused on fiscal federalism, intraregional economic relations, and the nationality question in the former Soviet Union.
+He has received a number of research grants, including from the National Council for Soviet and East European Research, the Kennan Institute/Woodrow Wilson Center, the Social Science Research Council, and the International Research and Exchanges Board.

-The Liebowitzes and their three children live in Newton, Mass.
+The Liebowitzes and their children live in Newton, Massachusetts.